mavxg/slatejs/README.md

 * replace should adjust selection first.

+* Double character insert under some conditions (seems to be caused by critical regions)

+* Fast >(space) doesn't trigger key combination.

 //TODO: make shouldComponentUpdate part of the friar class so that it can return false if only the selection has changed.